jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

 ![](images/grid_threads_blocks.png)

-In addition to threads, each block contains 'shared memory'.
+In addition to threads, each block contains __shared memory__.
 Shared memory is memory which can be read and written to by all the threads in a given block.
-Shared memory can't be accessed by threads not in the specified block.
+Shared memory cannot be accessed by threads not in the specified block.
 This is illustrated in the diagram below.

 ![](images/gpu_memory_layout.png)